Make Method/Property Static

 This refactoring allows you to convert an instance method or a property to a static one.
 All calls, implementations and overrides are automatically corrected.

-If the method uses instance members, ReSharper helps you to add the necessary parameter representing 'this' to apply these usages to.
+If the converted instance method uses instance members, ReSharper helps you add the necessary parameter representing 'this' to apply these usages to.
+If the converted instance property uses instance members, the refactoring is not available.

 In the example below, we use this refactoring to convert an instance method